 Common Questions When Starting A Pack & Ship Business

 How much does it cost to start a pack and ship business?

-How much money can you make with a pack and ship business?
+How profitable is a pack and ship business?

-Another large source of income comes from packaging items.
+The primary source of income comes from packaging items.
 Customers pay a fee for the store to box, tape, and wrap items for shipping.
-Packing services have a high profit margin since all the service costs of the business are time and supplies.
+Packing services have a high-profit margin since all the service costs of the business are time and supplies.
 Depending on size and breakability, stores may charge anywhere from $5 to over $100 to pack an item.